-It is using artistic tools, but this is not only an art project.
-Mainly it is about a public debate on how to rearrange our social spaces (the Health Care system, Education and so on).
+Visual Assembly is using artistic tools, but this is not only an art project.
+It is about a public debate on our social spaces (the Health Care system, Education and so on).

-We hope that the tools, developed by the people working with the Visual Assembly project will be used by activists, artists, work collectives and just people – all of us, to rethink how we relate to each other, how we live, study and work.
+We hope that ideas that people working with the Visual Assemblies come up with will be used by activists, artists, work collectives and just people – all of us, to rethink how we relate to each other, how we live, study and work.

 Visual Assembly was born at the time of the Covid-19 in London as a result of a dialog between David Graeber and Nika Dubrovsky.
 David died in Venice in September 2020, but I plan to continue this project and make it the celebration of his life on September 22 2021.